akmalraz/akmalraz/README.md

 ### ✨ About Me ✨
 - 🌍 Software engineer who loves to make impact
-- 👨‍💻 Software Engineer at Unilever
+- 👨‍💻 Software Engineer at Personal Company
 - :soccer: An avid lover of football

 ### ⚡️ Currently ⚡️